Pollenzo Food Lab

-The Pollenzo Cookery School is an integral part of the University of Gastronomic Sciences.
+The Pollenzo Food Lab is an integral part of the University of Gastronomic Sciences.
 It has a classroom that can accommodate up to 24 students, a gastronomic classroom with 4 large tables for practical exercises, and a professional kitchen.

 The cookery school was launched in early 2014, along with two innovative Master programs in Italian cuisine.
 The team behind the project consisted of the founder of Slow Food, Carlo Petrini, the Slow Food gastronomic event manager, Maura Biancotto, and included the professor of Molecular Science and Biochemistry of Taste, Gabriella Morini, two former students, Eugenio Signoroni (curator of the Slow Food guide to the Osterie d’Italia) and Lapo Querci (chef of the Tavole Accademiche), as well as a team of notable chefs: Vittorio Fusare, Pier Giorgio Parini, and Galdino Zara.